 Current version: Each year, the Nominating Committee will elect a Vice-Chair to serve as Chair the following year.
 The Vice-Chair will represent the group he or she represents for two successive years.
 Members other than the Vice-Chair may not serve successive terms.

-Proposed revised version: Each year , the Nominating Committee will elect a Vice-Chairto serve as Chair the following year.
-The Vice-Chair will represent the group he or she represents for two successive years.
-Members other than the Vice-Chair may not serve successive terms.
+Proposed revised version: At the beginning of each calendar year (January through December), the Nominating Committee shall elect a Vice-Chair, who shall serve as Chair the following calendar year.
+Each member of the Nominating Committee may serve up to three successive one-year terms; however, the Chair shall be limited to a one-year term as Chair but may continue to serve as a member of the Nominating Committee for an additional one-year term.

 Article IV, Section C, Paragraphs 1, 2 & 3 [regarding Ministry Teams]